 One thing I learned from Carroll, is that if not properly sourced genealogy is nothing but a tale.
 It is a researcher's responsibility to find the truth.
 I would appreciate that if you wish to use the photos I have given you or photos and data from my site that you note the source.

 I had two reasons for learning my family history.
-Both of my grandfather's died on my birthday.
+Both of my grandfather's, Jefferson Rado Crain and Frederick Sherman, died on my birthday.
 I met them each only once.
+I am the youngest girl in the photo.
 Second, my health has always been bad and in this search I have found out why.
 I got double whammed on both sides of the maternal tree.
 Our history is so important.

 |Find A Grave Friends|